 Protecting What's Not Mine Chapter 4

 Detective Mitchel's day started out with surprises as well.
-When he arrived at work there was a gentleman standing in his office waiting to speak with him.
+When he arrived at work, a gentleman was standing in his office waiting to speak with him.
 "Are you Detective Mitchel?
 I was told you spoke with this young woman last week."
 He held out a photo of Marie.
 David hesitated for only a split second.
-"First of all it's usually polite to introduce yourself before you start interrogating an officer.
+"First of all, it's usually polite to introduce yourself before you start interrogating an officer.
 With that being said; who are you and who is she?"
-I'm a Florida officer and she is a missing woman from Florida.
+I'm a Florida officer, and she is a missing woman from Florida.
 I believe she may be here in Las Vegas and some of the other officers say that she was in here speaking to you last week."
 He spoke with arrogance.
-"No offence but do you have any idea how many people especially females come into this department in just an hour?
-Even if I had spoken to her I would be able to tell you.
+"No offense but do you have any idea how many people, especially females, come into this department in just an hour?
+Even if I had spoken to her, I would be able to tell you.
 Is she a murderer, thief, or something along those lines?
 Do you believe she was kidnapped or her life is in some kind of danger?
-The best advice I can give you is give me the information you have and a copy of the photo of the young woman and if I catch a break with it then I will let you know."
-The officer was annoyed with David and he could see that.
+The best advice I can give you gives me the information you have and a copy of the photo of the young woman, and if I catch a break with it, then I will let you know."
+The officer was annoyed with David, and he could see that.
 He finally handed over all the information and left the precinct.
-Once the coast was clear David made his way down the hall to crime lab where he found CSI Wyatt running prints on a double homicide that made its way into the morgue that morning as well.
+Once the coast was clear, David made his way down the hall to the crime lab where he found CSI Wyatt running prints on a double homicide that made its way into the morgue that morning as well.
 "Wyatt I need to use your phone it's an emergency, Thanks."
 David made one fluid move as he reached into Wyatt's lab coat and scooped up his cell phone.
 Wyatt turned amazed at his actions and being sarcastic pulled a twenty out of his pocket.
-"Sure Mitchel, help yourself.
-By the way would you like me to buy your lunch today as well?"
+"Sure, Mitchel, help yourself.
+By the way, would you like me to buy your lunch today as well?"
 David couldn't pass up the opportunity as he snatched the bill from Wyatt's hand and walked out the door.
-"Thanks dude, I'll be sure to bring you a pack of crackers and a bottle of water Wyatt was dumbfounded.
+"Thanks, dude, I'll be sure to bring you a pack of crackers and a bottle of water Wyatt was dumbfounded.
 "Come on Mitchel, don't play like that at least make it a sandwich and a diet coke.
 David?"
-Wyatt turned around and shook his head "Damn I just borrowed that from my mom."
+Wyatt turned around and shook his head "Damn, I just borrowed that from my mom."
 The alarm went off as the prints found the matches and the result were not what he was looking forward to handing over to Detective Mitchel

 David made a mad dash for his truck and hauled ass to the lake house.
 He made every effort to make sure no one followed.
-Once he arrived at the house Marie was sitting on the front porch swing waiting for him.
+Once he arrived at the house, Marie was sitting on the front porch swing waiting for him.
 "What are you doing outside?
 Get back in the house where it's safe."
-She was sheel shocked by his tone.
+She was shell shocked by his tone.
 It was too late to stop himself once he figured out what he had done.
 She opened the front door and walked through.
-David touched her arm stopping her gently as he turned her to face him.
+David touched her arm, stopping her gently as he turned her to face him.
 "Marie, I'm so sorry for the way I spoke to you.
 I'm just trying to protect you and the baby."
-He cupped her face in his hands and looked at her as serious as he could.
-"He's here Marie.
-Your ex is here in Las Vegas and he's searching for you and I have already had to deal with the little punk.
+He cupped her face in his hands and looked at her as dangerous as he could.
+"He's here, Marie.
+Your ex is here in Las Vegas, and he's searching for you, and I have already had to deal with the little punk.
 I'll be damned if he will ever put his hands back on you again."
-All of a sudden Marie became very unstable on her feet and the sickness in her stomach found its way back.
+All of a sudden Marie became very unstable on her feet, and the sickness in her stomach found its way back.
 She rushed to the bathroom and locked the door.
-David was trying to help but she refused to be seen so vulnerable.
-A while later she retreated from the bathroom and sat on the couch where David sat.
-"We need to talk and I need the truth no games, no promises you can't keep.
+David was trying to help, but she refused to be seen so vulnerable.
+A while later, she retreated from the bathroom and sat on the couch where David sat.
+"We need to talk, and I need the truth, no games, no promises you can't keep.
 Okay?"
 She watched his expression for any signs of changing his mind about her.
 "What do you want to know?"
 He asked her calmly.

 Marie took a deep breath and exhaled slowly.
-"Did you mean what you said about being with me and the baby?
+"Did you mean what you said about being with the baby and me?
 I can't handle the thought of getting to the due date, giving birth, and then you walk out because this isn't your child and you don't want to help.
 So are you absolutely certain this is what you want?"
 She was holding the tears back the best she knew how but the flood gates were ready to open.
-David stood in front of her and removed his badge and gun and laid them on the table in front of her.
+David stood in front of Marie, he removed the badge, gun, and laid them down on the table in front of her.
 "Do you see that badge and that gun?"
 She nodded silently to his question.
-"That badge and gun is my life it's all I know, but I am willing to give that badge and gun up to spend the rest of my life protecting you and this baby.
+"That badge and gun is my life; it's all I know, but I am willing to give that badge and gun up to spend the rest of my life protecting you and this baby.
 Does that answer your question?"
-Marie had no control over her emotions but David was there to hold her together.
+Marie had no control over her emotions, but David was there to hold her together.
 That was when she knew everything was going to be okay.
 "What do we do now about my ex?
 He will continue hunting for us until he finds us.
 He will kill us if he does find us."
-Marie went to her bag and brought out a leather bound book.
+Marie went to her bag and brought out a leather-bound book.
 "I need you to understand what you're dealing with David.
 This is a journal of everything from day one of being with him.
 Nobody has ever read this.
 I'm trusting you to do the right thing."
 She handed it over with a look of shame and fear.
 What would he find and could he handle the truth?